 - Cheap or interest free loans

 - No benefit will be taxed where the loan does not exceed £10,000.

 - The cost of providing medical insurance is a taxable benefit.

 - An annual benefit is taxed where employees have the private use of company assets.
 The annual benefit amounts to 20% of the asset's market value when first made available to any employee.
 Insignificant private use of certain assets is not taxable.

 - Private home phone bills, including rental charges, which are paid for by the employer will be taxed as a benefit.

 The government has introduced new rules which limit the income tax and employer NICs advantages where:

 - benefits in kind are offered through salary sacrifice; or

 - where the employee can choose between cash allowances and benefits in kind.

-The new rules will not affect employer-provided pension saving, employer-provided pensions advice, childcare vouchers, workplace nurseries, or Cycle to Work.
-Following consultation, the government has also decided to exempt Ultra-Low Emission Vehicles, with emissions under 75 g/km of CO2.
+These rules will not affect employer-provided pension saving, employer-provided pensions advice, childcare vouchers, workplace nurseries, Cycle to Work schemes or Ultra-Low Emission Vehicles, with emissions under 75 g/km of CO2.